bbc/psammead/packages/components/psammead-leading-story-promo/README.md

 ## Usage

-This component relies on `@bbc/psammead-grid` to achieve the positioning on the info and image.
+The typical usage of this component is as described below.
+An image sits on the right side of the promo with info elements on the left.

 ```jsx
 import LeadingStoryPromo from '@bbc/psammead-leading-story-promo';